 - Transfer fee - 10.000 ISK

 - Residents who do not have legal residence in Iceland need to pay an insurance deposit before signing a contract.
-The amount is equal to one months rent or a minimum of 70.000 ISK, if the rent s lower as well as a 10.000 ISK cleaning fee.
+The deposit is equivalent to one month's rent.

 - Garage opener - only available at Skólgarður (Brautarholt) and Skógargarðar (Skógarvegur) - 15.000 ISK and is refunded when returned

 - Storage of furniture (bed/fridge etc) - 7.500 ISK.
 Included in the price is removing the furniture, storage and returning it at the end of the lease